9glenda/templates/README.md

-# ?Ž‰ Nix Flakes Templates ?Ž‰
+# ðŸŽ‰ Nix Flakes Templates ðŸŽ‰

 I created this repository as a collection of personal Nix flakes templates that I use for various projects.
 The main template in this repository is a Golang template with support for creating a Nix module and a Nix container.
 Flakes are a new way to manage Nix packages, and these templates can serve as a starting point for your own flakes projects.

 ## Templates

-- ?’¡ [Golang Template] A template for creating a Golang project.
+- ðŸ’¡ [Golang Template] A template for creating a Golang project.
 This template includes the following features:
-  - Direnv support for automatically loading environment variables when entering the project directory.
+  - ðŸ”’ Direnv support for automatically loading environment variables when entering the project directory.
-  - A Nix module for creating a systemd service to run the Golang project as a daemon.
+  - ðŸš€ A Nix module for creating a systemd service to run the Golang project as a daemon.
   - Nix container which starts the systemd service automatically

 ## Installation